 Douglas Fulton has served as Freedom High School’s principal since the 2012-13 school year.
 Doug enjoys the opportunity to serve the Freedom community.
 He appreciates that the Freedom community values and supports education.
 He also appreciates Loudoun County Public Schools for providing strong instructional support for educators and incredible learning opportunities for students.

-Doug is an advocate for public education and is active with National Association of Secondary Principals (NASSP) and the Virginia Association of Secondary Principals (VASSP).
+Doug is an advocate for public education and is active with the National Association of Secondary Principals (NASSP) and the Virginia Association of Secondary Principals (VASSP).
 He has been a board member and is the current president of VASSP.
-In this role as board member and president, he has had the opportunity to speak and listen to education and government leaders.
+In this role as a board member and president, he has had the opportunity to speak and listen to education and government leaders.
 He believes it is important for educators to be active leaders for innovations in public education and legislation that impacts schools.